appcanary/blog/source/articles/2016-11-15-unattended-upgrades.html.markdown

 published: true
 layout: post
 ---
-We got a strange support request on November 3rd.
-One of our users got the following email:
+Last week, we got a strange support request.
+One of our users had received the following notification:

 > Hey!
 Good job.